The round handle problem: Proof of Theorem

-The diagram for $R_M$ is very similar to the diagram for $R$ from Figure~\ref{figure:RHP1}; in order to get from the diagram for $R_M$ to that for $R$, change the zero-framed 2-handle whose attaching curve is labelled $\alpha$ in Figure~\ref{figure:RHP3} to a 1-handle.
-That is, perform surgery on the 2-sphere obtained from the core of the 2-handle union a disc bounded by the attaching circle in $D^4$.
-Note that, by virtue of the cores of the $2$-handle labelled $\beta$ in Figure~\ref{figure:RHP3}, $L$ is slice in $R_M$.
-To see this, just observe that $L$ can be passed through the attaching region of the $\alpha$ $2$-handles in Figure~\ref{figure:RHP3}.
-On the other hand, in Figure~\ref{figure:RHP1}, $L$ cannot be passed through a dotted circle corresponding to a $1$-handle, so this argument cannot be used to show that $L$ is slice in $R$ in Figure~\ref{figure:RHP1}.
-If one isotopes the link through the attaching region of a $2$-handle, one cannot later use the core of that $2$-handle to construct an embedded slice disc.
-So likewise one cannot use Figure~\ref{figure:RHP2} to see that~$L$ is slice in~$R$.
+Note that, by virtue of the cores of the $\beta_i$ $2$-handles, $L$ is slice in $R_M$.
+To see this, observe that $L_i$ can be passed through the attaching region of the $\alpha_i$ $2$-handle in Figure~\ref{figure:RHP3}.

+\begin{remark} This remark explains why the remainder of the proof is necessary: it is far from obvious that $L$ is slice in $R$.
+In Figure~\ref{figure:RHP1}, $L_i$ cannot be passed through a dotted circle corresponding to a $1$-handle, so the argument just given cannot be used to show that $L_i$ is slice in $R$ via Figure~\ref{figure:RHP1}.
+On the other hand if one isotopes the link through the attaching region of a $2$-handle, one cannot later use the core of that $2$-handle to construct an embedded slice disc, so one cannot use Figure~\ref{figure:RHP2} to see that~$L$ is slice in~$R$. \end{remark}